dutchmims/Planet_Market/README.md

 **Project Goals**

-1. To create a website that is easy to navigate and use.
+1. As a developer, I want to create a website that is easy to navigate and use.
-2. To create a website that is visually appealing.
+2. As a developer, I want to create a website that is visually appealing.
-3. To create a website that is responsive on all devices.
+3. As a developer, I want to create a website that is responsive on all devices.
-4. To create a website that is interactive.
+4. As a developer, I want to create a website that is interactive.
-5. To create a website that is fun to use.
+5. As a developer, I want to create a website that is fun to use.
-6. To create a website that is easy to use.
+6. As a developer, I want to create a website that is easy to use.

 **User goals**

-1. I want to easily understand the product and whats being offered.
+1. As a user, I want to easily understand the product and whats being offered.
-2. I want to understand the company and thier ethics.
+2. As a user, I want to understand the company and thier ethics.
-3. I want to .
+3. As a user, I want to be able to create an account for future use.
-4. I want to .
-5. I want to .
-6. I want to view the website on all different media devices.
+4. As a user, I want to be able to view the website on any device. and be able to browse, shop and purchase whenever and whereever I want.
+5. As a user, I want to be able to log in and out of my account so that I can access my profile.
+6. As a user, I want to be able to browse, shop and purchase whenever and whereever I want.

 **Returning user goals**

-1. I want to navigate quickly to get what I came for.
+1. As a user, I want to be able to find the products and navigate quickly around the site to get what I came for.
-2. I want to be able to contact the company.
+2. As a user, I want to be able to contact the company for any reason.
-3. I want to know what other options are available.
+3. As a user, I want to know what other options are available.
-4. I want to .
+4. As a user, I want to be able to view details of any product.
+8. As a user, I want to be able to add or delete a product to and from my shopping bag.
+9. As a user, I want to be able to view my shopping bag so that I can see the contents.
+10. As a user, I want to be able to  securely so that I can safely purchase my items.
-5. I want to .
+11. As a user, I want to be able to view my order history.
-6. I want to .
+12. As a user, I want to be able to pay securely.
+13. As a user, I want to be able to leave a review and view other users reviews
+14. As a user, I want to be able to add or remove a product to the favorites list.

 **Website owner goals**

-1. I want to gain as many users as possible.
+1. As the website owner, I want to gain as many users as possible.
-2. I want to .
+2. As the website owner, I want users to get through the site with minimal effort and get what they came for.
-3. I want to .
+3. As the website owner, I want users to get the the checkout and complete thier transaction.
-4. I want to provide as much information as possible to gain peoples interest in our service.
+4. As the website owner, I want to provide as much information as possible to gain user interest in our website.
+5. As the website owner, I want my site to be seemless and a pleasure to use.

 # Features